-Product liability insurance is an extremely important piece to the risk mitigation puzzle, particularly for startups that sell a tangible product.
-Usually included in a General Liability policy (though sometimes offered standalone), product liability insurance protects your company from lawsuits related to bodily injury or property damage caused by product defects.
+Product liability insurance is an extremely important piece to the risk management puzzle, particularly for startups that sell a tangible product.
+Usually included in a General Liability policy (though sometimes offered standalone), product liability insurance protects your company from liability lawsuits related to bodily injury or property damage caused by product defects.

 Whether you’re e-commerce or brick and mortar, manufacturing in-house or outsourcing, here’s why you need to think about products liability early on.